LuciusVH/Goatflix/README.md

 ### Media

 - The hero picture is taken from [Unsplash](https://unsplash.com/photos/9mxoVvVQsEU).
+- The other goats pictures are from [L'élevage Toy & Miniature des Bois Noirs](https://www.facebook.com/ptiteschevres63/), my best friend's own toy goats herd.

 ### Acknowledgements

 - I was heavily inspired by [Netflix](https://www.netflix.com)'s landing page to design Goatflix.
 - The "goat videocall" concept comes from my best friend, living in the French countryside in a small farm place.
 She owns some toy goats and had this idea of videocalls, to generate more incomes during this pandemic time.
 She needed a website to develop an online presence & this matched with my MSP#1 requirements.
 Please read the disclaimer following.
-- The footer social links structure & hover effect are taken from Code Institute's Resume Mini Project.
+- The footer social links structure & hover effect are taken from Code Institute's Resume Mini Project, then slightly personalized.
 - The polaroid design is from [Return-true](https://return-true.com/creating-a-polaroid-effect-with-css/).